neojiaying/IS212-SPM/README.md

 - Round 2
 --> The second round of bidding is for students to bid for courses offered by their school and courses offered by other schools.

+Web Service Requirments:
+BIOS provides an API using the JSON format.
+All API responses are an JSON object, and include a 'status' value.